-Mike is chairman of the Milken Institute, an economic think tank whose annual Global Conference brings more than 5,000 leaders from 50 nations to Los Angeles each spring.
+Mike is chairman of the Milken Institute, an economic think tank whose annual Global Conference brings more than 5,000 leaders from 50 nations to Los Angeles.
 Other annual conferences are held in London, Washington, D.C, Singapore and the Middle East.
 The Milken Institute School of Public Health at George Washington University was renamed in recognition of a gift from the Institute.

 Mike graduated from Berkeley with highest honors and earned his MBA at the Wharton School, where he was a Joseph Wharton fellow.
 He and his wife, Lori, who are members of the Giving Pledge, have been married since 1968.
 They have three children and 10 grandchildren.